 The extent and contents of the entrance examination: A written letter of motivation is required, no additional entrance tests will be administered, no oral examination.
 Further information is available here.

 Please feel free to contact Mgr.
-Veronika Halamová, our contact person for English transcultural study programme (firstname.lastname@example.org).
+Veronika Halamová (email@example.com), or Petr Macek, Ph.D. (firstname.lastname@example.org), our contact persons for English transcultural study programme.

 Applicants must have completed secondary school studies (it is necessary to provide a certificate translated into English and verified by a notary to prove that).